bastiankoetsier/hellowork/README.md

 - *hellowork-bot* - This is the hellowork slack bot binary
 - *hellowork-api* - This is the hellowork api, here is where the storage of data happens.
 This code is stored in [this repo](https://github.com/italolelis/hellowork-api)
-- *postgres* - Our datastore of choice
+- *mongodb* - Our datastore of choice

 ## Contributing